mchad1/cloudVolumeServiceAWS/AWS-CVS-README.md

 cloudvolumes.py is used to issue api calls on your behalf<br/><br/>
 optional arguments:<br/>
   -h, --help            show this help message and exit<br/>
-  --volCreate
-  --volDelete
-  --volList
-  --snapCreate
-  --snapDelete
-  --snapList
-  --snapRevert
+  --volCreate<br/>
+  --volDelete<br/>
+  --volList<br/>
+  --snapCreate<br/>
+  --snapDelete<br/>
+  --snapList<br/>
+  --snapRevert<br/>
-  --project PROJECT, -p PROJECT
+  --project PROJECT, -p PROJECT<br/>
-                        Enter the project name to interact with, otherwise the default project is selected --Force               If specfied, enables substring's to work *Delete and Revert operations.
-Supports all *Delete operations as well as snapRevert.
+                        Enter the project name to interact with, otherwise the<br/>
+                        default project is selected<br/>
+  --Force               If specfied, enables substring's to work *Delete and<br/>
+                        Revert operations.
+Supports all *Delete operations as<br/>
+                        well as snapRevert.<br/>
   --pattern, -P         Search for volumes using name as substring.
 Supports<br/>
                         snapList and volList nativley, snapDelete and<br/>
                         volDelete as well as snapRevert with --Force.<br/>
-  --volume VOLUME, -v VOLUME
+  --volume VOLUME, -v VOLUME<br/>
-                        Enter a volume name to search for --region REGION, -r REGION
+                        Enter a volume name to search for<br/>
+  --region REGION, -r REGION<br/>
-                        Specify the region when performing creation
+                        Specify the region when performing creation<br/>
-                        operations, specify only if different than that listed already in the aws_cvs_config.json file.
-Supports
+                        operations, specify only if different than that listed<br/>
+                        already in the aws_cvs_config.json file.
+Supports<br/>
-                        snapCreate and volCreate
+                        snapCreate and volCreate<br/>
   --name NAME, -n NAME  Specify the object name to create.
-Supports snap* and
+Supports snap* and<br/>
                         volCreate.
-When used with volCreate, body must match [a-zA-Z][a-zA-Z0-9-] and be 16 - 33 character long --gigabytes GIGABYTES, -g GIGABYTES
+When used with volCreate, body must match<br/>
+                        [a-zA-Z][a-zA-Z0-9-] and be 16 - 33 character long<br/>
+  --gigabytes GIGABYTES, -g GIGABYTES<br/>
-                        Volume gigabytes in Gigabytes, value accepted between 1 and 100,000.
-Supports volCreate --bandwidth BANDWIDTH, -b BANDWIDTH
+                        Volume gigabytes in Gigabytes, value accepted between<br/>
+                        1 and 100,000.
+Supports volCreate<br/>
+  --bandwidth BANDWIDTH, -b BANDWIDTH<br/>
-                        Volume bandwidth requirements in Megabytes per second.
+                        Volume bandwidth requirements in Megabytes per second.<br/>
                         If unknown enter 0.
+Supports volCreate<br/>
-Supports volCreate --cidr CIDR, -c CIDR  Volume bandwidth requirements in Megabytes per second.
+  --cidr CIDR, -c CIDR  Volume bandwidth requirements in Megabytes per second.<br/>
                         If unkown enter 0.
+Supports volCreate<br/>
-Supports volCreate --label LABEL, -l LABEL<br/>
+  --label LABEL, -l LABEL<br/>
                         Volume label.
+Supports volCreate<br/>
-Supports volCreate --count COUNT, -C COUNT
+  --count COUNT, -C COUNT<br/>

+Rather than asking for a service level it asks for bandwidth need (0 == unknown and then it sets the need to 3500MB/s which is my tested limit).
+Based upon the stated capacity and bandwidth needs it determines the  most cost effective service level and sets it.
+Then when its lists the results, it lists the available bandwidth as part of the output.